Massa Cathedral

 Massa Cathedral (Duomo di Massa; Cattedrale dei Santi Pietro e Francesco) is a Roman Catholic cathedral in Massa, Tuscany, central Italy.
-It is dedicated to Saints Peter and Francis.
+It is dedicated to Saint Cerbonius.
 Formerly a conventual church, it was declared the episcopal seat of the Diocese of Massa Carrara at its creation in 1822, and is now the seat of the bishop of Massa Carrara-Pontremoli.

 History

 The church originated as a pieve dedicated to Saint Peter, enlarged in the 16th and 17th century.
 It became a collegiate church in 1629.